Bjerring/Bjerring.github.io/_posts/2019-10-16-the-yield-curve-and-its-components.markdown

 ![swap_summary](/assets/images/yield_curve/swap_rates_summary.png)

-In a box-and-whiskers plot, the centre line in the box is the median, the edges of the box are the lower and upper quartiles (25th and 75th percentile), whilst the whiskers highlight the last data point within a distance of 1.5 x (upper – lower quartile) from the lower and upper quartiles.
+In a box-and-whiskers plot, the centre line in the box is the median, the edges of the box are the lower and upper quartiles (25th and 75th percentile), whilst the whiskers represent the last data point within a distance of 1.5 x (upper – lower quartile) from the lower and upper quartiles.

 In addition, we can observe that the correlation decreases according to the difference in maturity
 ![swap_heatmap](/assets/images/yield_curve/heatmap.png)